-We find that firearm assault injury rates increased after the murder of George Floyd by police, after statistically adjusting for seasonality, changes in police behavior, and COVID-19-related state policy changes.
+We find that firearm assault injury rates spiked dramatically and then declined in Minneapolis after the murder of George Floyd by police, after statistically adjusting for seasonality, changes in police behavior, and COVID-19-related state policy changes.
 Further, our models indicate that changes in police behavior did not drive the temporal changes in gun assault injuries.
 These findings reveal a “Minneapolis effect,” wherein an extreme and high-profile police killing significantly altered the temporal pattern of firearm assault injuries.
-This is consistent with past research demonstrating similar effects, such as in Baltimore (8).
-Our study adds important information to this literature by using a measure of gun violence that is less prone to selection concerns.
+This finding is consistent with past studies of in cities such as Baltimore after the Freddie Gray police killing (11).
+The present study, however, adds important information to this literature by examining a measure of gun violence that is less prone to bias or selection concerns.
 In addition, our analysis shows that communities already experiencing higher levels of social disadvantage and firearm incidence had disproportionate increases in firearm assault injury after the murder of Mr. Floyd.
-Further research is needed to elucidate these processes and their longer-term impact, but the pattern of findings is consistent with the idea that police violence impacts vulnerable communities by destabilizing social order and threatening public safety.
+These findings speak to the traumatizing effects of police violence and the short- and long-term consequences for communities, particularly Black communities (2).
+Further research is needed to elucidate these processes, but the pattern of findings is consistent with the idea that police violence impacts vulnerable communities by destabilizing social order and threatening public safety.

 References and Notes

+Ssentongo, P., Fronterre, C., Ssentongo, A.E. et al. Gun violence incidence during the COVID-19 pandemic is higher than before the pandemic in the United States.
+Scientific Reports 11, 20654 (2021).

+Muller, C. “Exclusion and Exploitation: The Incarceration of Black Americans from Slavery to the Present.”
+Science, 374(6565), 282-286 (2021).

+Page, J., & Soss, J. “The Predatory Dimensions of Criminal Justice.”
+Science, 374(6565), 291-294 (2021).

-Nummi, J., Jennings, C., & Feagin, J. 2019. “# BlackLivesMatter: Innovative Black Resistance.”
-Sociological Forum 34: 1042-1064.
+Nummi, J., Jennings, C., & Feagin, J. “# BlackLivesMatter: Innovative Black Resistance.”
+Sociological Forum 34: 1042-1064 (2019).

-Edwards, F., Lee, H., & Esposito, M. 2019.
-“Risk of Being Killed by Police Use of Force in the United States by Age, Race–Ethnicity, and sex.”
-Proceedings of the National Academy of Sciences, 116 (34), 16793-16798.
+Edwards, F., Lee, H., & Esposito, M. “Risk of Being Killed by Police Use of Force in the United States by Age, Race–Ethnicity, and sex.”
+Proceedings of the National Academy of Sciences, 116 (34), 16793-16798 (2019).